GregTheMadMonk/tnl-noa/Documentation/Tutorials/Matrices/tutorial_Matrices.md

 **If `Real` is set to `bool`, we get *a binary matrix* for which the non-zero elements can be equal only to one and so the matrix elements values are not stored explicitly in the memory.**

-### Sparse matrix allocation and initiation
+In the following text we will show how to create and setup sparse matrices.

+#### Initializer list

-Small matrices can be initialized by a constructor with initializer list.
+Small matrices can be initialized by a constructor with an [initializer list](https://en.cppreference.com/w/cpp/utility/initializer_list).
 We assume having the following sparse matrix

 \f[
 \left(